Grilling chicken is one of our favorite “go-to” meals in the summer. It is quick, easy, and just takes a little bit of prep.

-Amira Smoked Basmati Rice – this fragrant rice has a smoky edge that is great in stews, roasted meats, nuts and apricots. worldmarket.com
+Amira Smoked Basmati Rice – this fragrant rice has a smoky edge that is great in stews, roasted meats, nuts, and apricots. worldmarket.com

-Woodford Reserve Bourbon Smoked Sugar – besides being JoAnn’s favorite bourbon whiskey, Woodford has developed this aromatic sugar which can add a sweet smokiness to peach cobbler or rim your favorite cocktail glass.
+Woodford Reserve Bourbon Smoked Sugar – besides being JoAnn’s favorite bourbon whiskey, Woodford has developed this aromatic sugar which can add a sweet smokiness to a peach cobbler or rim your favorite cocktail glass.
 The sugar is smoked with wood from the barrels that Woodford ages the bourbon in. atasteofkentucky.com

 Hot Cakes Smoked Chocolate Chips – cold smoked over alder wood, these chips turn ordinary ganache into smoked chocolate ganache and takes cookies to a whole new place. getyourhotcakes.com